plone/documentation/develop/plone/serving/webdav.rst

 .. admonition:: Description

-    WebDAV is a protocol to manage your site directly from MS Windows Explorer and such.
+    WebDAV is a protocol to manage your site directly from MS Windows Explorer, Mac OS, Linux and so on.
 Plone supports WebDAV without add-ons, and Plone responds to WebDAV requests out of the box.

 .. contents:: :local:

 Introduction
 ==============

-WebDAV is enabled by default.
-A Zope server listening on port 8080 will also accept WebDAV traffic on that port.
-For common cases, client-side tools should work reasonably well.
+WebDAV is enabled by default in Plone.
+A Plone server listening on port 8080 will also accept WebDAV traffic on that port.

+Note: if you're looking for an alternative way of allowing easy file uploads to Plone, consider using the add-on collective.wildcardfoldercontents (https://pypi.python.org/pypi/wildcard.foldercontents/).
+That functionality is also included in Plone 5.

 Connecting to Plone via WebDAV
 ------------------------------

+For common cases, client-side tools should work reasonably well.

 "OS X Mavericks: Connect to a WebDAV server": https://support.apple.com/kb/PH13859